List of tallest buildings in Washington, D.C.: History

-Washington's history of high-rises began with the completion in 1894 of The Cairo, an apartment building, which is considered to be the city's first high-rise.
+Washington, D.C.'s history of high-rises began with the completion in 1894 of The Cairo, an apartment building, which is considered to be the city's first high-rise.
 The building rises 164 ft and 14 floors.
-Washington went through an early high-rise construction boom from the late 1890s to the mid-1930s, during which time the Old Post Office Building and the Federal Triangle were built.
+Washington, D.C. went through an early high-rise construction boom from the late 1890s to the mid-1930s, during which time the Old Post Office Building and the Federal Triangle were built.
 The city then experienced a major building boom from the early 1940s to the late 1990s, during which the city saw the completion of 31 of its 48 tallest buildings, including One Franklin Square and 700 Eleventh Street.
 However, although the city is home to several high-rises, none are considered to be genuine "skyscrapers"; only two completed buildings surpass 200 ft.

 The height of buildings in Washington is limited by the Height of Buildings Act.
 The original Act was passed by Congress in 1899 in response to the 1894 construction of the Cairo Hotel, which is much taller than the majority of buildings in the city.
 The original act restricted the heights of any type of building in the city to be no higher than 110 ft, 90 ft for residential buildings.

 In 1910, the 61st United States Congress enacted a new law which raised the overall building height limit to 130 ft, but restricted building heights to the width of the adjacent street or avenue plus 20 ft; thus, a building facing a 90 ft-wide street could be only 110 ft tall.
 However, building heights are measured from the sidewalk or curb to the edge of the roof.
 Architectural embellishments, mechanical rooms, and common rooftop structures may be exempted from the overall height limit, provided they are set back from the roof line.
 The heights of buildings listed here may therefore exceed the general height limit as measured for the purpose of the city's zoning laws.